5. Creating Packages

 This section is relevant if you have a normal dependency that you want to transition be an extension (while still having the dependency be a normal dependency on Julia versions that do not support extensions).
 This is done by making the following changes (using the example above):

-• Add the following to your main package file (typically at the bottom):
+[deps]and[weakdeps]section.
+Newer Julia versions will ignore dependencies in[deps]that are also in[weakdeps]. - Add the following to your main package file (typically at the bottom):

-if !isdefined(Base, :get_extension)
+if !isdefined(Base, :get_extension) include("../ext/ContourExt.jl") end

 Using an extension while supporting older Julia versions

-In the case where one wants to use an extension (without worrying about the feature of the extension being available on older Julia versions) while still supporting older Julia versions the packages under [weakdeps] should be duplicated into [extras].
+In the case where one wants to use an extension (without worrying about the feature of the extension being available on older Julia versions) while still supporting older Julia versions without workspace support, the packages under [weakdeps] should be duplicated into [extras].
 This is an unfortunate duplication, but without doing this the project verifier under older Julia versions will throw an error if it finds packages under [compat] that is not listed in [extras].

-Package naming rules
+Package naming guidelines

 Package names should be sensible to most Julia users, even to those who are not domain experts.
-The following rules apply to the General registry but may be useful for other package registries as well.
+The following guidelines apply to the General registry but may be useful for other package registries as well.

 Since the General registry belongs to the entire community, people may have opinions about your package name when you publish it, especially if it's ambiguous or can be confused with something other than what it is.
 Usually, you will then get suggestions for a new name that may fit your package better.